-Before you hire me as your editor, I like to open the conversation with an initial consultation.
-This free consultation is like a first meeting with a new attorney or accountant.
-You get a chance to explain your goals and concerns, and I can look at your manuscript in enough depth to see if I’m the best person to work with you.
+Before you hire me as your editor, I like to open the conversation with an initial email consultation.
+This consultation is like a first meeting with a new attorney or accountant.
+You get a chance to explain your goals and concerns, and I can look at your manuscript in enough depth to see if I’m the right person to work with you.

-A sample edit is one of the best ways to determine if a prospective editor will be a good fit for your writing.
+A brief sample edit can be one of the most reassuring ways to determine if a prospective editor will be a good fit for your writing.
 Nothing shows how an editor’s touch will sit on your manuscript like actually seeing their edits on your manuscript.
 And at a time when you may be feeling overwhelmed by revisions, you’ll be uplifted at seeing how a skilled editor can transform your manuscript into something that reads as if it had come straight from your hand but stronger, smoother, and better than ever.

 Other smart ways to evaluate prospective editors include referrals from other authors in your genre and a good look at the editor’s credentials and experience.